Gwyn Morgan: Career

-In the 1970s, after graduating as an engineer, Morgan first worked for a Nebraska-based oil and gas company, then Alberta Energy Company (AEC), which was established in September 1973.
-He worked in "oil and gas exploration, production and pipelines in technical, operational, financial and management positions".
+In October 1975, Morgan joined the Alberta Energy Company.
+The company had been founded by the Government of Alberta in September 1973, and had begun operating in January 1975.

 By 1998, he was mentioned in Peter C. Newman's publication, Titans: How the New Canadian Establishment Seized Power, about "the new Canadian establishment", as a "promising comer to watch."
 By 2003, Morgan was described in a Macleans magazine profile as "the most powerful man in Canada's oil patch."